 - Requires engineer to provide confirmation of review against full requirements of Australian Standards; - Independently audits and approves basis of documentation from engineer; - Confirms fabricator certified under NSSCS, or; - Performs detailed review of supply chain documentation.

 NSSCS and JAS ANZ accreditation

-Responding to market demands particularly in the Government sector, for independent accreditation of the Scheme, ASI is working towards having the Scheme accredited under JAS ANZ.
+Responding to market demands particularly in the Government sector, for independent accreditation of the Scheme, ASI achieved having the Scheme accredited under JAS ANZ in March 2019.